The New Medical Device Ecosystem:

 software safety and performance degradation.

-- Deliver precise measurement with high accuracy
+- Deliver precise accurate measurement

 - Measure quickly with high stability and fast response time